 \subsection{Summary of findings}

 In more detail, we report the following key findings:

-\textbf{SOTA models have on average a one-in-three chance of LLM Hacking~(\S\ref{ssec:EmpiricalLLMhackingrisk}).} LLM hacking affects every model and task tested (see Table~\ref{tab:PAPER_llm_hacking_risk_by_model_task_averaged}), from small 1B parameter models with 50\% error rates to state-of-the-art 70B+ parameter models still exhibiting 31\% risk.
-The risk varies strongly across the annotation tasks we evaluated, ranging from 5\% for humor detection to over 65\% for ideology and frame classification (for some model configurations), showing that no annotation task is immune.
-Type II errors dominate, with models more frequently missing true effects than fabricating false ones.
-Type II errors occur in 31-59\% of cases (depending on model size).

-Even when models correctly identify significant effects, the estimated effect sizes deviate from true values by 40-77\% on average.
-This systematic bias means that \textbf{researchers cannot simply rely on larger, more capable models to escape the problem}.

-Beyond accidental errors, our experiments demonstrate the feasibility of intentional result manipulation through model and prompt selection. \textbf{It is shockingly easy to present any finding as statistically significant~(\S\ref{ssec:DeliberateLLMhacking}).} By simply selecting one of the tested models with a handful of prompt paraphrases, malicious actors can arrive at any desired downstream conclusion.
-Using just the models and prompts we tested, false positives can be manufactured for 94.4\% of null hypotheses, while true effects can be hidden in 98.1\% of cases.
-Most alarmingly, statistically significant effects can be reversed entirely in 68.3\% of cases with true differences (Type S error).
-These rates remain high even among the top-performing models that reviewers might consider methodologically sound.
+\textbf{It is strikingly easy to present virtually any desired finding as statistically significant~(\S\ref{ssec:DeliberateLLMhacking}).} By simply selecting one of the tested models with a handful of prompt paraphrases, malicious actors can arrive at any desired downstream conclusion.
+Using just the models and prompts we tested, false positives are feasible for $94.4\%$ of null hypotheses, while true effects can be hidden in $98.1\%$ of cases.
+Most alarmingly, statistically significant effects can be reversed entirely in $68.3\%$ of cases with true differences (Type S error).
 To make matters worse, the distinction between legitimate and manipulated analyses becomes virtually undetectable post hoc.
 This vulnerability means that a researcher seeking to support a predetermined conclusion is almost guaranteed to succeed while maintaining apparent scientific credibility.